 - trails are open daily sunrise to sunset, except…

-- trails are CLOSED during and after heavy rain or wind events, during “red flag” fire conditions, and when Cold Creek has a high volume of flow in winter/spring (entry and stream crossings are impassable at those times)
+- trails are CLOSED during and after heavy rain or wind events, during “red flag” fire conditions, and when Cold Creek has a high volume of flow in winter/spring (entry and stream crossings are impassable at those times).
+In general, we recommend against hiking during the hotter months of the year, for health issues (dehydration) and wildfire safety

 - no water available; a portable toilet is located in the lower parking area